Staying Healthy

 Hamstring

 Sit down and straighten your left leg.
 Bend your right leg with the sole of your foot resting next to the inner thigh of your straightened leg.
 Lean forward from your hips and reach toward your foot.
 Keep your left foot upright with the ankle and toes relaxed.
-Repeat with right leg.
+Repeat with your right leg.

 Upper Body